rapid-lang/rapid/LRM/README.md

 #### Function call

 A function call is an identifier of a declared function and a set of parenthesis containing the comma-separated arguments.
 There may not be a space between the identifier and the open parenthesis.
+Function arguments may be referenced by name, independent of whether or not the argument has a default value.
+When arguments are referenced in the function call by name, they may be rearranged, but may not be placed before arguments that are not referenced by name.

 ```
-my_func(4,5)
+func sub(int a=2, int b=1) int { return a - b }
-int x = add(2, 6, 7)
+int x = sub()         // 1
+int y = sub(4, 2)     // 2
+int z = sub(b=5, a=2) // 3
+int w = sub(7, b=3)   // 4
+int f = sub(a=3, 2)   // Not valid RAPID
 ```

 #### Control flow